 Sugar Cookie Martini

-- 1 Tbsp Red and green sprinkles - for the rim
+- 1 tablespoon Red and green sprinkles - for the rim

-- 1 Tbsp maple syrup - sub. with honey or agave. for the rim
+- 1 tablespoon maple syrup - sub. with honey or agave. for the rim

 - ⅓ cup Vanilla Silk Oat Milk Creamer - sub.
 Vanilla dairy free creamer